kayanhales/smartTerm/README.md

 # smartTerm
 # Tiny project - learning node.js #1

-Allow a user to send an SMS and an EMAIL to a gmail address and any phone.
+Allow a user to send an SMS and an EMAIL to any gmail address and any phone.
 Using node.js

 Input variables:
 - Gmail address
 - Phone number
 - Subject of email
-- Text
+- Body of email/sms

 Output:
 - Email from user in speficied recipient's inbox